aamoore/autoAPI/README.md

 <kbd><img src="http://adrianmoore.net/autoAPI/images/13Postman.png"></kbd>

 auto{API} can also remove null values from the resulting JSON data.
+Here, we specify that we want to retrieve auction data from the resource at http://aiweb.cs.washington.edu/research/projects/xmltk/xmldata/data/auctions/321gone.xml and specify the fields that we are interested in.

 <kbd><img src="http://adrianmoore.net/autoAPI/images/14Auction1.png"></kbd>

 <kbd><img src="http://adrianmoore.net/autoAPI/images/15Auction2.png"></kbd>

+Now, when we save our selections and select "Test API", we see that some of the fields contain null values.

 <kbd><img src="http://adrianmoore.net/autoAPI/images/16Auction3.png"></kbd>

+Selecting the "Eliminate NULL Values" flag and re-clickong "Test API"...

 <kbd><img src="http://adrianmoore.net/autoAPI/images/17Auction4.png"></kbd>

+... removes those null values from the resulting data set.

 <kbd><img src="http://adrianmoore.net/autoAPI/images/18Auction5.png"></kbd>